How I became “glue”

 [Years later, he resurfaced in Switzerland.
 Today, LinkedIn shows him running his own asset management firm, so my worst guesses at the time were apparently wrong.]

 The same repeated elsewhere.
-I held things together dealing with the kinds of messy problems that aren’t solved through the application of algorithms and specific technical knowledge or through a carefully-planned and micromanged software development/deployment process.
-Over time, the “on-site” team was reduced to just me, one bizops person, and one business development representative who would come along for the first day of introductions, wining and dining.
+I held things together dealing with the kinds of messy problems that aren’t solved through the application of algorithms and specific technical knowledge or through a carefully-planned and micromanaged software development/deployment process.
+Over time, the “on-site” team was reduced to just me, one bizops person, and one business development representative who would come along for the first day of introductions, wining and dining, then leave.

 My boss was also not amused when I called from Melbourne on my first day there to explain that they had sent me during Melbourne Cup week, that starting the next day, the entire country would be drunk for the rest of the week, and by the way I’m going to have to extend my stay another week to get anything done.
-As usual, I was there at the worst possible time, but we found a way to take advantage of the chaos, scheduling a last-minute visit to Auckland to visit our banking partner there.
+As usual, I was there at the worst possible time, but we found a way to take advantage of the chaos, scheduling a last-minute visit to Auckland to visit our NZ banking partner.
+(There wasn’t really much point to the visit, but as my manager said “it’ll make our partners feel more important than they are.”
+Another thing I learned.)

 But through this I built a lot of trust with both my internal and external partners, and we did something that a year prior nobody thought was possible.